manuelmazzuola/dcmotorcontrol/README.md

 dcmotorcontrol
 ==============

-Controlling a DC motor using an AVR Butterfly
+Closed Loop Controlling (Current, Velocity and Position) of a DC motor using an AVR Butterfly